 1. Elevator Capacity

-Most residential elevators are designed to carry multiple people or up to a thousand pounds, you may need more space if you want a larger elevator that can handle moving more people than that.
+Most residential elevators are designed to carry multiple people or up to a thousand pounds.
+You may need more space if you want a larger elevator that can handle moving more people than the current one.

 2. Medical Equipment Transport